Naturally Daily

 Massage Oil

-For this, you need to take a few drops of the essential oil of your choice and dilute with a suitable carrier oil.
+For this, you need to take a few drops of the essential oil of your choice and dilute them with a suitable carrier oil.

 Roller Blend